DataDog/hiring-engineers/answers.md

-To integrate datadog with mysql - this example will be from MySQL Navigate to the conf.yaml file which is found in conf.d/mysql/conf.d.
-Here you will want to turn on instances, edit the server,  user, port, and pass.
-Then under options (also in the conf.yaml file) you will want to edit as so:
+To integrate datadog with mysql - this example will be from MySQL Navigate to the conf.yaml file in your terminal which is found in /etc/datadog-agent/ conf.d/mysql/conf.d.
+Here you will want to make some changes that will allow Datadog to help with your database.
+Then, under options (also in the conf.yaml file) you will want to edit as so:
     - replication:0
     - galera_cluster: 1
     - extra_status_metrics: true